-No violations of the Ozone, CO, or PM-10 standards occurred in 2004.
-The tables on page 11 list emission levels as compared with Federal standards for the eight air quality non-attainment / maintenance areas across the state.
+No violations of the Ozone, CO or PM-10 standards occurred in 2005, although there were five days that exceeded the 8-hour standard for Ozone Levels.
+The tables in Appendix B beginning on page 17 list emission levels as compared with Federal standards for the eight air quality maintenance areas across the state.